VoxelsPlace/VOPL/go/README.md

 - If compressed, payload must be valid zlib.
 - Decoder reconstructs a 16×16×16 grid, ignoring w/h/d.

-Legacy v1/v2 are no longer supported; v3 is the only standard.

 ## Palette (64 entries)